 - Add all ingredients to a large bowl.
 Use your hands to mix everything together.
 Don't over mix; this will result in tough meatballs.

-- Place the meatballs close together (but not touching) on the prepared baking sheet.
-Bake at 450 for about 10 minutes, or until browned on the bottom.
-Serve hot.
+- Shape the mixture into walnut-sized meatballs.
+To speed this process, using a small cookie scoop is very helpful, but the bottoms of the meatballs will be flat, if that matters to you.
+Place the meatballs close together (but not touching) on the prepared baking sheet.
+Bake at 450 for about 8-10 minutes, or until browned on the bottom.

 - Makes about 60-65 meatballs, depending on the size you make.